tipenko/MorbidJS/README.md

 ### Javascript consideration #
 This object: in progress

-Event methods: do not use stopPropagation() or stopImmediatePropagation()
+Event methods: stopImmediatePropagation() makes no difference with stopPropagation().

 Avoid creating plain javascript objects with logic.
 Morbid handles logic.